adrinux/HuMC/README.md

+## Note

+This project is evolving from 'web-starter-hugo' which is on the wsh-1.0 branch.
+It's currently a WIP and not recommeded for production use.

-# web-mc
+# HuMC

+(aka Hugo Master Controller or Hugo Multisite Controller)

+HuMC is:

-A set of tasks to help manage a collection of web sites built with Hugo.
+- A set of tasks to help manage, develop and deploy a collection of web sites built with [Hugo]().
+- A starter site for [Hugo]() (it may become several possible starter sites).
+- A starter theme for [Hugo]() based on [HTML5 Biolerplate]()

 ## Install & setup